Gene Therapy Shows Promise For A Growing List Of Diseases

 "He just started preschool in September," his mom says.
 "He goes to preschool alone.
 He eats in the cafeteria with all the other kids.
 He's doing extremely well.
 It's been amazing — truly amazing."

-Recent success in these different cases "really shows us we're able to harness this therapy for some pretty terrible diseases," says Williams, who reported last month in the New England Journal of Medicine that gene therapy can also cure children suffering from adrenoleukodystrophy, a fatal genetic brain disease made famous by the movie Lorenzo's Oil.
+Recent success in these different cases "really shows us we're able to harness this therapy for some pretty terrible diseases," says Williams, who reported last month in the New England Journal of Medicine that gene therapy can also halt the progression of disease in boys suffering from adrenoleukodystrophy, a fatal genetic brain disease made famous by the movie Lorenzo's Oil.

 Scientists thought this sort of success would come decades ago.
 But their first attempts to save people born with defective genes by giving them new, healthy genes fizzled.
 Some patients who volunteered for early experiments developed cancer.
 At least one person died.